mobizt/Firebase-ESP32/README.md

 ```

-Error Queus can be save as file in SD card or Flash memory with function `saveErrorQueue`.
+Error Queus can be saved as file in SD card or Flash memory with function `saveErrorQueue`.

 Error Queues store as file can be restored to Error Queue collection with function `restoreErrorQueue`.